TheAjaykrishnanR/aviyal/README.md

 For development ease, such as LSP a dotnet `csproj` file is also provided which allows language support in neovim by roslyn.
 This allows you to build aviyal just like any other dotnet application.

-If thats what you prefer, building it is as simple as
+If thats what you prefer, build it as:
 ```
 git clone https://github.com/TheAjaykrishnanR/aviyal
 cd aviyal